luisantunesdeveloper/download-tester/README.md

 # download-tester
-## File downloader with repetitions
+## Multiple file downloader with repetitions and file auto-extensions
 I did this tool because the available tools like curl are slow when doing something this:
 ```
 curl -s "http://google.com?[1-1000]"
 ```
-The above took more than 40 seconds to complete, while with download-tester it took roughly 5 seconds.
+The above took more than 40 seconds to complete, while with download-tester it took roughly 13 seconds.
 Download-tester downloads each request concurrently.
+The extension for the downloaded files is automatically appended.

 ### Install
 ```